Third-party components in Qt Creator.

 Lists issues from different sources.

-Lets you search through projects, files on a file system or the currently open files.
+Search through projects, files on a file system or the currently open files and view search results.

 Opens a terminal.